Lauren Fensterstock: Professional experience

 Fensterstock currently works as a critic at the Rhode Island School of Design (RISD) in the graduate Jewelry + Metalsmithing department.
 Fensterstock has held previous teaching appointments at the Maine College of Art, New Hampshire Institute of Art, Vermont College, SUNY New Paltz, and as a visiting critic for several institutions.
 Fensterstock served as professorial chair at the Lamar Dodd School of Art during the 2017-2018 academic year.
 Along with teaching, Fensterstock also worked in an administrative capacity, and served as the Academic Director of the MFA program at the Maine College of Art from 2010-2012.

 Fensterstock has worked as a curator throughout her career.
 Most notably she served as the interim director at the Institute of Contemporary Art at the Maine College of Art, the director of Hay Gallery (Portland, ME), as the Exhibitions Developer for the Saco Museum (Saco, ME), and as a guest curator for several exhibitions nationwide.

-Fensterstock has written for a variety of publications including Metalsmith Magazine, ‘’Maine Magazine’’, Art New England, Maine Arts Magazine, and numerous catalog essays.
-In addition to writing, Fensterstock has severed as the Maine State Editor for Art New England from 2005-2007, and the Associate Editor for Arts Guide Portland from 2005-2007.
+Fensterstock has written for a variety of publications including Metalsmith Magazine, Maine Magazine, Art New England, Maine Arts Magazine, and numerous catalog essays.
+In addition to writing, Fensterstock served as the Maine State Editor for Art New England from 2005-2007, and the Associate Editor for Arts Guide Portland from 2005-2007.

 Selected series and artwork

 Precious Heirlooms 2004-2010

-Fensterstock’s training in Metalsmithing + Jewelry dominated her early work that centered on conversations about adornment, beauty, preciousness, and ephemerality.
+Fensterstock’s training in metalsmithing and jewelry dominated her early work that centered on conversations about adornment, beauty, preciousness, and ephemerality.
 In her series Precarious Heirlooms, Fensterstock utilized such materials as potatoes, bananas, and soap, setting precious stones and pearls in the materials.
 The temporary nature of these base materials changed the pieces over time; the soap dried and cracked, the potatoes shriveled and grew tendril-like sprouts, and the banana rotted, turning black and deflated.
 Fensterstock documented these changes, referring to them as What Happens.

 Third Nature 2007-2014

 Fensterstock’s long-running series, Third Nature utilized the process of quilling (curling and shaping fine strips of paper that construct decorative designs) which she combined with material such as Plexiglas and charcoal to create enclosed standalone sculptures.
 After purchasing her first home, Fensterstock was struck by how specific her ideas on how her garden “should” be.
-This led Fensterstock to research historic landscape design and theory, how people have interacted with the land through such implements as the Claude Glass,and how people actively shape the land around them.
-The result of this research is Fensterstock’s series Third Nature that is marked by its “monochromatic iterations of nature and gardens” that are enclosed and contained in various boxes, vitrines, and wall panels.
+This led Fensterstock to research historic landscape design and theory, how people have interacted with the land through such implements as the Claude Glass, and how people actively shape the land around them.
+The result of this research is Fensterstock’s series Third Nature which is marked by its “monochromatic iterations of nature and gardens” that are enclosed and contained in various boxes, vitrines, and wall panels.